isomerpages/moh-vaccinegov/pages/faq.md

 							<p>
-Alternatively, you may accompany him/her and walk in without an appointment to any paediatric Pfizer-BioNTech/Comirnaty vaccination centre to receive his/her first vaccination dose from Mondays to Thursdays before 7pm.
-Please note that walk-ins at the vaccination centre at Yusof Ishak Secondary School are only accepted from Tuesdays to Thursdays, before 4pm.</p>
+Alternatively, you may accompany him/her and walk in without an appointment to any paediatric Pfizer-BioNTech/Comirnaty vaccination centre to receive his/her first vaccination dose from
+								<strong>Mondays to Thursdays before 7pm</strong>.
+Please note that walk-ins at the vaccination centre at Yusof
+								Ishak Secondary School are only accepted from <strong>Tuesdays to Thursdays, before 4pm.</strong></p>
 							</div>
 					</div>
 					<div class="tab">